Materials-Consortia/OPTIMADE/optimade.rst

 The physical unit of a property, the embedded items of a list, or values of a dictionary, are defined with the field :field:`x-optimade-unit` with the following requirements:

 - The field MUST be given with a non-:val:`null` value both at the highest level in the OPTIMADE Property Definition and all inner Property Definitions.
-- If the property refers to a physical quantity that is dimension and unitless (often also referred to as having the dimension 1) or refers to a dimension and unitless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`dimensionless`.
+- If the property refers to a physical quantity that is dimensionless and unitless (often also referred to as having the dimension 1) or refers to a dimensionless and unitless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`dimensionless`.
-  However, quantities that uses counting units, e.g., the mole, or quantities that use dimensionless units, e.g., the radian MUST NOT set the field to :val:`dimensionless`.
+  However, quantities that use counting units, e.g., the mole, or quantities that use dimensionless units, e.g., the radian MUST NOT set the field to :val:`dimensionless`.
 - If the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.
 - If the field does not take the value :val:`dimensionless` or :val:`inapplicable`, it MUST be set to a single unit symbol or a Compound Unit Expressions from a set of unit symbols using the format described in `Compound Unit Expressions`_.
 - All unit symbols used in :field:`x-optimade-unit` fields at any level in a Property Definition MUST be defined in the :field:`units` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition, or in the :field:`units` field in the Entry info endpoint (the latter is only possible for Property Definitions embedded in such a response).